 The land which the Project occupies is located approximately 5 km southwest of Inveraray covering an area of approximately 42 hectares (ha) and is located within the administrative boundary of ABC.
 The Project extends northeast to southwest, making use of the existing access track to An Suidhe Substation which connects to the A83.
-The Project is illustrated on Figure 1Site Layout Plan, within Appendix 1 of this oPMP.
+The Project is illustrated on Figure 1: Site Layout Plan, within Appendix A of this PMP.

 The topography of land within the red line boundary and immediate vicinity is relatively complex.
-The elevation ranges approximately from 190 metres (m) Above Ordnance Survey Datum (AOD) and falls to around 160 m AOD towards the north-eastern boundary.
+The elevation ranges from approximately 190 metres (m) Above Ordnance Survey Datum (AOD) and falls to around 160 m AOD towards the north-eastern boundary.
 There is one notable hilltop at the centre of the Project named Tom nam-Buachaillean.

-Published British Geological Survey (BGS)2 data information on superficial soils indicates the majority of the Project to be unrecorded.
+Published British Geological Survey (BGS) data information on superficial soils indicates the majority of the Project to be unrecorded.
 However, glacial deposits of Till are shown northern area of the Project, which hosts the proposed substation and temporary construction compound.
-Figure 2 within Annex O Peat Slide Risk Assessment illustrates the 'Superficial Soils' map.
+Figure 2 within Appendix A illustrates the 'Superficial Soils' map.

-Published BGS mapping information on solid geology indicates the majority of the Project underlain by a mix of Semipelite and Metagabro rock.
+Published BGS mapping information on solid geology indicates the majority of the Project is underlain by a mix of Semipelite and Metagabro rock.
 A metamorphic Bedrock, which was formerly sedimentary belonging to the Ardrishaig Formation was present in the northern area of the Project, in close vicinity to the substation and temporary construction compound.
 Throughout the central area of the Project, in close vicinity to the tower infrastructure, there is metamorphic Bedrock, which was formerly Igneous rocks formed by intrusions of silica-poor magma.
-Figure 3 within Annex O Peat Slide Risk Assessment illustrates the 'Solid Geology'.
+Figure 3 within Appendix A illustrates the 'Solid Geology'.

-Published BGS Geosure mapping3 indicates that no faulting exists on-site with the nearest faulting recorded approximately 1.5 km to the north west of the infrastructure, running south west- north east.
+Published BGS Geosure mapping indicates that no faulting exists on-site with the nearest faulting recorded approximately 1.5 km to the north west of the infrastructure, running south west- north east.